OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 If the value of ``ONEGATE_ENDPOINT`` does not match the IP address where OneGate is listening on the Front-end node, edit the parameter with the correct IP address, then terminate the service from the Front-end (see :ref:`above <terminate_oneflow>`) and re-deploy.

 **Filtered incoming connections**: On the Front-end node, the OneGate server listens on port 5030, so you must ensure that this port accepts incoming connections.
-If necessary, create an inbound rule in the AWS security groups for the elastic IP of the Front-end, as described in :ref:`Quick Start Using miniONE on AWS <try_opennebula_on_kvm>`.
+If necessary, create an inbound rule in the AWS security groups for the elastic IP of the VNF node.

 .. |icon1| image:: /images/icons/sunstone/import_into_datastore.png
 .. |icon2| image:: /images/icons/sunstone/instantiate.png